Holly-Horwood/keto_kitchen/README.md

 #### **External Testing**

+**Responsive**
+-   Responsive design testing was done using google chrome dev tools to resize the screen on each page, all working as intended.

 **W3C Markup & CSS Valiadators**
 - Used to check validity of HTML and CSS code used in this project, both returned no errors at completion.
 W3C did see Jinja as errors even though they were not.